Why America dropped the "mother of all bombs" on ISIS

 On Thursday, the U.S. carried out its most high-profile attack on the group, dropping the so-called "mother of all bombs," whose real name is the GBU-43/B Massive Ordnance Air Blast bomb, or MOAB.

-Only 20 of these weapons have ever been made and each costs $16 million, according to website Deagal, which publishes information on military hardware.
+The cost of each MOAB was listed as $16 million according to website Deagal, which publishes information on military hardware.

+However Lt.
+Col. James Brindle, a Defense Department spokesperson, said later when asked by NBC News that the DoD estimated the cost of each unit to be far lower, around $170,000.
+This did not include the cost of delivering the weapon.

 It was originally designed as a non-nuclear deterrent against Iraqi dictator Saddam Hussein, according to an article published in 2008 by Florida's Eglin Air Force Base.